 The nonprofit organization EWG has a Skin Deep database, which offers hazard ratings for nearly 80,000 products.
 You can read more about their rating system here.
 EWG VERIFIED products meet EWG’s health criteria for ingredients and manufacturing practices.
 Other products are rated from 1 to 10, with 10 posing the greatest health risks.
 Now, here’s the really cool part.
 I’ve been using the Skin Deep database for several years, but finally there’s an app!
 Now, I can just scan barcodes in the store and immediately find out hazard ratings.

 Glad you asked.
 Now all you have to do is follow my blog.
-I’ll be sharing my discoveries weekly, as I hunt for natural chemical-free products to add to my make-up bag.
-My criteria is simple: an EWG rating no higher than a 1, my personal satisfaction, and availability.
+I’ll be sharing my discoveries, as I hunt for natural chemical-free products to add to my make-up bag.
+My criteria is simple: a safe EWG rating, my personal satisfaction, and availability.
 Oh, and another thing.
 Because cosmetics are not always cheap, my plan is to replace all my personal care products as I need them, using up what I currently own.